natecostello/van_two_point_oh/van/architectural/internal-arrangement/internal-arrangement.md

 10. To the maximum extent practical, heavy fixed components/appliances would be arranged such that the port and starboard weights are equal.

 So far we had similar structural weight on each side of the van.
 On the passenger side we had about 170 lbs between the water and stove/oven.
 On the driver side we had 120 lbs for the fridge and freezer.
 Remaining heavy items were the battery (218 lbs), a full propane tank (70 lbs), and the inverter/charger and MPPT (50 lbs).
 We centered-ish the battery between the wheel wells (aside from balance, over the rear axle is a really good location for something this heavy).
 We also centered the propane tank under the van.
 By installing the inverter/charger and MPPT on the driver side we balanced things about as good as one can, satisfying "10".
+It was the inverter/charger (Multiplus 3000) that set the depth of the shelf/structure on the driver side of the garage area.
+We carried that dimension to the passenger side so the 8020 structure was identical.

 ## Structural Optimization